Our Retreat Building and Grounds

 Father Kentenich Hall

-The Father Kentenich Hall is the newest addition to our center which was built in 2014.
-It is dedicated to the founder of Schoenstatt, Fr.
-Joseph Kentenich.
+The Father Kentenich Hall is the newest addition to our center.
+It was built in 2014, and is dedicated to the founder of Schoenstatt, Father Joseph Kentenich.

 The Father Kentenich Hall is a great place to hold conferences, sponsor speakers, and offer other large indoor events.
 The hall contains one large conference room that can hold up to 500 people as well as several breakout room options.